Summary for Decision-Makers

 1. Generative AI Goes Enterprise

-At its core, Generative AI refers to algorithms (like GPT, DALL·E, Midjourney, and more) that can create original content — text, images, audio, or code — with remarkable fluency.
-But the shift happening now is this:
+At its core, Generative AI refers to algorithms that can create original content, including text, images, audio, code, and business documents.
+But the bigger change is this:

 Why it matters to SMEs:

-Faster time-to-market for content, campaigns, and software prototypes
+• Faster time-to-market for content, campaigns, software prototypes, and internal tools

 According to a joint report by Microsoft and LinkedIn (2024 Work Trend Index),